 The 2 Ingredients You Should Be Putting in Your Washing Machine

-Bonus, you probably already have them in your house.
+Bonus: You probably already have them in your house.

 You might have noticed a mildew smell coming from your washing machine while being close to the drum when loading clothes in.
 It’s likely caused by bacteria and mold that has built up from water and detergent sitting in your machine between washes.
 Luckily, to get that smell to go away and give it a thorough cleaning you only need two ingredients—and chances are you already have them in your pantry.
 Those ingredients: baking soda and vinegar.
+Here are some other secret ingredients you should be adding to your laundry.

 “The mixture of vinegar and baking soda is perfect [for cleaning your washing machine], not only for whitening clothes but for cleaning the parts of your washing machine as well,” said the expert cleaners at Top Cleaners.
 “You can use it for removing bad smells and mold.
 It’s a very budget and eco-friendly way to prolong the life of your machine.”

 There are a few different ways you can use baking soda and vinegar to clean your washing machine.
-Also, make sure to avoid these cleaning mistakes that leave your house germy.

 - Take 2 cups of vinegar, ¼ cup of baking soda, and ¼ cup of water and mix together.
 Pour the mixture into the detergent compartment of your machine and run your washing machine (empty) on the cycle with the highest temperature.